 — Chris Williams, M.S.
 Engineering Management, Cybersecurity Architect

 The online Master of Science in engineering management program is designed to equip students with the skills they need to work in and lead technical organizations and projects.
 Each course is three credits, comprising 36 total required credit hours.
+The online format offers the advantage of synchronous or asynchronous delivery, allowing you the flexibility to study when and where it works best for your situation.

 The practice of management as applied within technical organizations.
 Includes history of the tradition and current effective practices, research findings, and case studies, with objectives of enhanced understanding of external and internal factors influencing organizational performance and leadership requirements.